Zoidiano0/Sensus/README.md

 It's easy!
 Copy sensus.h and sensus.c to /usr/local/include/.

 # How to use Sensus
-A simple example of using the library stored in a file sensus.cpp.
+A simple example of using the library stored in a file example.cpp.
 You can compile it using: g++ sensus-test.cpp -o sensus
 After compilation, you can run the sample using the command:
 ./sensus-test